astropy/photutils/docs/user_guide/aperture.rst

    * - `~photutils.aperture.PolygonAperture`
      - `~photutils.aperture.SkyPolygonAperture`

-The :func:`~photutils.aperture.aperture_photometry` function and the :class:`~photutils.aperture.ApertureStats` class both accept :class:`~photutils.aperture.Aperture` objects.
+The :class:`~photutils.aperture.AperturePhotometry` class and the :class:`~photutils.aperture.ApertureStats` class both accept :class:`~photutils.aperture.Aperture` objects.
 When using sky-based apertures, a WCS transformation must also be provided.

 They also accept supported `regions.Region` objects, i.e., region classes that correspond to the aperture classes listed above.
-The :func:`~photutils.aperture.aperture_photometry` function additionally accepts a list of :class:`~photutils.aperture.Aperture` and/or `regions.Region` objects, provided they all have identical positions.
+The :class:`~photutils.aperture.AperturePhotometry` class additionally accepts a list of :class:`~photutils.aperture.Aperture` and/or `regions.Region` objects, provided they all have identical positions.